 There’s a lot of controversy out there about this myth, and it’s probably the most commonly used argument.
 Whether it’s in politics, religion, or morality debates, most people have heard this at one point or another.
 But let’s focus on scientific facts:

 In the first trimester, there is an embryo, which develops into a fetus after the end of the second month of gestation.
 In these early stages of pregnancy, the fetus is not an autonomous being.
-That’s a lot of medical talk, but the basic gist is this: during the first and second trimesters (when most abortions are performed), the fetus is not viable, meaning it could not survive on its own without being attached to the mother.
+That’s a lot of medical talk, but the basic gist is this: during the first and second trimesters (when most abortions are performed), the fetus is not viable, meaning it could not survive on its own without being attached to its parent’s womb.

 2. Abortion is dangerous